-Increased awareness of the HALB in the public and medical community.
+Increased awareness of the HALB in the public and medical community, to include the expanded age of eligibility.
 Increased access to Program information for Maryland's Spanish-speaking population.

 Enhanced Data Tracking System

 Goal:

 Utilize tools and procedures in order to facilitate collection and tracking of pertinent information resulting from the provision of amplification to infants and toddlers through the HALB.